Elao/rest-framework/README.md

     // create an GET route on "localhost/users" which is behind an security rule named "me" and the name of action are  users" located in user.js file
     Routing.loadRoute('GET', '/users', 'me', 'user/users');

+> Notice that you don't need to create an security-framework object but only the configuration for it.
+>
+> Notice that errorComponent parameter is optional, if you don't want use ours you juste have to put an object which can response to handleError(error, req, res, next)

 UserController must be a file like

 	var RF = require('rest-framework');